Codezees/programmingChallenges/README.md

 You are given the table *orders*.
 Return the *customerNumber* for the customer (or customers) that has placed the largest number of the orders.

+### Memory game

+A memory card game written in JS by using Asynchronous Programming concepts.

 ### Second largest

 Finding the second highest number in array (JavaScript).